JLeady/revisecs/README.md

 # bytebridge
-A tool for GCSE &amp; A-Level Computer Science students to improve their knowledge on the topic.
+A tool for GCSE & A-Level Computer Science students to improve their knowledge on the topic.